-01.15.00 STUDENT TRUSTEE
+01.22.00 STUDENT TRUSTEE

-A student trustee serves as a member of the Board of Trustees for a oneyear term beginning April/May of each year, as provided by law.
-The student assumes all the rights and responsibilities of a District-elected Board member with the exception of their non-voting status.
+A student trustee serves as a member of the Board of Trustees for a one-year term beginning April 15 of each year, as provided by law.
+The student assumes all the rights and responsibilities of a District-elected Board member with the exception of his non-voting status.
 The student trustee:

-- A. is allowed to make or second motions; - B. is admitted to all sessions of the Board; - C. receives all materials which voting Board members receive; and - D. has an advisory vote.
+- A. is allowed to make or second motions: - B. is admitted to all sessions of the Board; - C. receives all materials which voting Board members receive; and - D. has an advisory vote.

-01.17.00 BOARD OF TRUSTEES ELECTIONS
+01.25.00 BOARD OF TRUSTEES ELECTIONS